Skip Global navigation and goto content

 "A County Health Department is what a community wants and needs it to be." -Paul D. Myers, Administrator

 The truth in this statement is evident when you take a look at the history of the Florida Department of Health, and the Alachua County Health Department.
 125 years ago, in 1889, the Florida State Board of Health was formed in direct response to the urgent needs of a population being repeatedly devastated by yellow fever, cholera, typhoid, malaria, tuberculosis, hookworm, and small pox.
-Economic, political and social infrastructures were weakened by waves of epidemics, as settlements were turned into ghost towns.
+Economic, political, and social infrastructures were weakened by waves of epidemics, as settlements were turned into ghost towns.

 A Health Threat Arises, and Public Health Responds